What is Cash Flow from Operations Ratio?

 - Total debt calculated from the balance sheet

-- Although fairly unrealistic and impractical for the management of a firm to use all its operating cash flows to repay the outstanding debt, cash flow to debt ratio provides a very important metric in analyzing the financial status of the firm.
-It provides a snapshot of how much time a firm will take to repay all its debt using its operating activities.
-Hence providing an important instrument in identifying the return on investment for both shareholders and other firms looking to acquire it.
+- Although fairly unrealistic and impractical for the management of a firm to use all its operating cash flows to repay the outstanding debt, cash flow to debt ratio provides a critical metric in analyzing the financial status of the firm.
+It provides a snapshot of how much time a firm will take to repay all its debt using its operating activities—hence providing an important instrument in identifying the return on investment for both shareholders and other firms looking to acquire it.

 Example of Cash Flow to Debt Ratio

 Let’s continue with our previous example of the automaker with the following financials.